Astroua/TurbuStat/docs/tutorials/missing_data_noise.rst

 Noise will affect all the statistics and metrics in TurbuStat to some extent.
 This section lists common issues that may be encountered with observational data.

-* The previous section shows some examples of how noise flattens a power-spectrum.
+* The previous section shows an example of how noise flattens a power-spectrum.
 This will effect the spatial power-spectrum, MVC, VCA, VCS (at small scales), the Wavelet transform, and the delta-variance.
 If the noise level is moderate, the range that is fit can be altered to avoid the scales where noise severely flattens the power-spectrum or equivalent relation.

-*
+* Fits to the PDF can be affected by noise.
+These values will tend to cluster the low values in an image to around 0.
+If the noise is (mostly) uncorrelated, the noise component will be a Gaussian.
+A minimum value to include in the PDF should be set to avoid this region.
+Furthermore, the default log-normal model cannot handle negative values and will raise an error in this case.

-* Distance metrics
+* Many of the distance metrics are defined in terms of the significance of the difference between two values.
+For example, the power-spectrum distance is the absolute difference between two indices normalized by the square root of the sum of the variance from the fit uncertainty (:math:`d=|\beta_1 - \beta_2|\, /\, \sqrt{\sigma_1^2 + \sigma_2^2}`).
+If one data set is significantly noisier than the other, this will _lower_ the distance.
+It is important to compare all distance to a common baseline.
+This will determine the _significance_ of a distance rather than its value. `Koch et al. 2017 <https://ui.adsabs.harvard.edu/#abs/2017MNRAS.471.1506K/abstract>`_ explore this in detail.